Tuapaka Farm , Pāmu Tuapeka

 Average rainy days 15 12 16 18 20 24 20 21 22 18 20 19 225

-Tuapaka Farm experiences 1,100 mm annual rainfall, on average.
+Tuapaka Farm experiences 1,100 mm of average annual rainfall.
 Summer is mainly dry.
 Prevailing winds are westerlies and south easterlies.

 Water supply

-Water is sourced from a bore and it is pumped to reservoirs on the hills and gravity-fed to most paddocks.
+Water sourced from a bore with water being pumped to reservoirs on the hills and gravity-fed to most paddocks.

 Farm buildings